 9) Define Your Tasks and Timelines

-A great way to break it down is to list all of the online marketing tasks in the following sections: daily, weekly, monthly, quarterly, and yearly.
-This way, your team can take the simple task list and apply it to their editorial calendar.
+A great way to break it down is to list all online marketing tasks in the following sections: daily, weekly, monthly, quarterly, and yearly.
+Your team can apply the simple task list to their editorial calendar.

 Using the sections above, you also want to include a table of ideas for content that will be successful.

-For example, if you tell your client to blog every week, you want to give the categories they should be blogging on, and how often they should be covering each category will also determine the nature of your strategic marketing plan.
+For example, suppose you tell your client to blog every week.
+In that case, you want to give the categories they should be blogging on, and how often they should cover each category will also determine the nature of your strategic marketing plan.

-You can also include a section here that talks about possible and planned collaborations.
+You can also include a section that talks about possible and planned collaborations.

 A list of “power people” for promotions, guest blogs, and future advertising can be handy for a company.
-This is to have to refer to when they need help promoting a service or product.
+This refers to when they need help promoting a service or product.

-In a nutshell, the key to a good strategic marketing plan is constantly measuring how far you have come and filling the loopholes.
+The key to an excellent strategic marketing plan is constantly measuring how far you have come and filling the loopholes.

-For the entirety of the plan, you need to keep in mind the nature of your company's business.
-As soon as your plan strays away from the business's basic requirements, it ceases to be a good business plan.
+For the entirety of the plan, you need to keep in mind the nature of your company’s business.
+When your project strays away from the business’s basic requirements, it ceases to be a good business plan.

-Given that you are aware of your company's intricacies and what kind of promotion it demands, you are sure to end up with a good business strategic marketing plan.
+Given that you know your company’s intricacies and what kind of promotion it demands, you will have a good business strategic marketing plan.

-Numbers are important when it comes to gauging the efficacy of any business plan.
-Hence, make sure you have the data to weigh the outcome of the efforts.
-If a particular plan fails to give a solid output in numbers, it is not a good plan.
+Numbers are essential when it comes to gauging the efficacy of any business plan.
+It is not a good plan if it fails to give a stable output in numbers.
+Hence, ensure you have the data to weigh the outcome of the efforts.

 After all, a marketing plan might appear flawless on paper, yet, its efficiency can only be examined after it is implemented.

 Hence, constant reviewing on whether or not your plan is meeting the objectives comes in handy.
-It helps you make changes to a plan before it's too late, and the strategy is beyond repair.
+It helps you change a plan before it’s too late, and the strategy is beyond repair.

 I loved the information.
 Fantastic article!
 However, I don’t agree entirely that this is the right order to do the strategic plan.
 For my company, for example, I wouldn’t invest any more time if I were not 100% sure about the budget for it.
 So, I would pull the budget creation as one of the first steps.